beling/bsuccinct-rs/coding_benchmark/README.md

 ./coding_benchmark -t 100 -c 20 -l 104857600 all
 ```

-Note that the `-t 100 -c 20` switch forces a long testing time
+Note that the `-t 100 -c 20` switches force a long testing time
 (100s for warming up + about 100s for performing each test + 20s cooling/sleeping between tests).
-It can be omitted to get results faster, but averaged over fewer repetitions.
+They can be omitted to get results faster, but averaged over fewer repetitions.